jabas06/l2tp-ipsec-vpn-client/README.md

 Routing traffic to an IP address in your internal network.
 Replace x.x.x.x with the addres you wish to communicate with through the tunnel device:

     sudo ip route add x.x.x.x via $(ip address show dev ppp0 | grep -Po '(?<=peer )(\b([0-9]{1,3}\.){3}[0-9]{1,3}\b)') dev ppp0

+## Error: Unable to resolve host on EC2 instances

+If you did run the `route` command on an EC2 instance and got the error `"unable to resolve host <ip-x-x-x-x>: Resource temporarily unavailable"`, do the following and then rerun the commands from the Connect and Router sections.

+Copy the hostname, from the error message, which will contain the private IP address in the form `ip-x-x-x-x`.
+For instance `ip-172-31-26-197`

+Open the hosts file

+    sudo nano /etc/hosts

+Add a new entry within the hosts file to include the hostname:

+    172.31.29.26 ip-172-31-29-26

 ## Test